Ludus Latrunculorum

 6. Winning: The game ends when one side captures enough pieces to leave the opponent unable to make meaningful threats, or when the Dux is captured.
 The side with the most captures wins.

-7. Controls: Click a piece to select it (highlighted in gold), then click a destination square to move.
-The AI plays as Black.
+7. Controls: Click a piece to select it (highlighted in lamp-gold), then click a destination square to move.
+The AI plays as Blue.
 Toggle vs AI off for a local two-player game.

 About Ludus Latrunculorum